 I use a 12 x 17 sheet pan.
 If you don't have a large enough pan you can divide the ingredients between two smaller pans.

 Nutrition information is based on 4 servings.
-If you're feeling particularly hungry this could easily be divided into 2 or 3 servings instead.
-But you might wake up having turned into a vegetable.
+If you’re feeling particularly hungry this could easily be divided into 2 or 3 servings instead.

 Nutrition